spdx/spdx-spec/chapters/3-package-information.md

 </Package>
 ```

-## P.6 Package originator field <a name="3.6"></a>
+## 7.6 Package originator field <a name="3.6"></a>

 **3.6.1** Purpose: If the package identified in the SPDX file originated from a different person or organization than identified as Package Supplier (see [7.5](#3.5) above), this field identifies from where or whom the package originally came.
 In some cases a package may be created and originally distributed by a different third party than the Package Supplier of the package.
 For example, the SPDX file identifies the package [glibc][] and [Red Hat][] as the Package Supplier, but the [Free Software Foundation][FSF] is the Package Originator.

 Use `NOASSERTION` if:

-(i) the SPDX file creator has attempted to but cannot reach a reasonable objective determination;
+- the SPDX file creator has attempted to but cannot reach a reasonable objective determination;

-(ii) the SPDX file creator has made no attempt to determine this field; or
+- the SPDX file creator has made no attempt to determine this field; or

-(iii) the SPDX file creator has intentionally provided no information (no meaning should be implied by doing so).
+- the SPDX file creator has intentionally provided no information (no meaning should be implied by doing so).

 **3.6.2** Intent: Assist with understanding the point of origin of the code in the package.
 This field is vital for understanding who originally distributed a package and should help in addressing any ambiguity or concerns that might arise with the information in the SPDX file or the contents of the Package it documents.